Planet SUSE

 SUSE's commitment to open-source principles is evident in its contributions to the Linux community and projects like openSUSE.
 It continues to be a significant player in the enterprise Linux market and open-source software development.

 For more detailed information, you can visit the sources: Wikipedia on SUSE Linux, Wikipedia on SUSE, and Wikipedia on SUSE's Acquisition History.
-For professional writing help with IT-related topics proceed to this Do My Paper service.
+For professional writing help with IT-related topics proceed to this Do My Paper writing service where you can hire experienced academic writers for your assignments.

 August 28, 2005